 - Buses: King County Metro Transit and Sound Transit buses both have routes with stops at SeaTac airport.
 King County buses are located on International Boulevard, which is the street in front of the airport.
 To get out to the street, follow signs to the Link Light Rail Station and then exit to International Boulevard.
 Sound Transit express buses are available right outside of Baggage Claim on the arrivals drive.

 - Central Link Light Rail: Link Light Rail service is available between the SeaTac/Airport station to destinations north as far as Westlake Center in downtown Seattle.

 There’s a nice lineup of restaurants, ranging from affordable fast-food all the way up to gastronomic experiences at restaurants like Floret and Bambuza Vietnam Kitchen and Bar.

 SeaTac travelers are fortunate.
 All four concourses and both satellites have a number of stores and restaurants, so if you want to wait near your gate, there’s no need to remain in the Central Terminal.
 (In fact, most of the airport eateries are located after security and thus are only available to ticketed passengers.)
-Concourses B and D are the least updated of the four and have fewer amenities, but still have enough for the basic travel needs, including the obligatory Starbucks and Hudson News shops.
+Concourses B and D are the least updated of the four and have fewer amenities, but still have enough for the basic travel needs, including the obligatory Starbucks.

 You won't lack for opportunities to buy a great meal or a delicious snack at SeaTac Airport.
 Many of the sit-down restaurants and fast-food counters are local businesses featuring local foods, and prices are consistent with what you'll find outside of the airport.